Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Spent way too long completing the "Missing Letters" JavaScript Challenge on FreeCodeCamp.

 **Thoughts:** I'm ashamed to admit that it took me way too long to realize that the word "String" was required in the  String.fromCharCode() method.
 I kept thinking that the examples on MDN, W3Schools, StackOverflow, etc. were just using "String" as a placeholder.

+### Day 51: Monday, January 14th, 2019

+**Today's Progress:** Completed more of the FreeCodeCamp intermediate JS challenges.

+**Thoughts:** I should be finishing the intermediate challenges and starting the JS projects soon.
+I need to break the habit of defaulting to vanilla if/else, for loops, etc statements and use more ES6.
+An ES6 cheatsheet would be nice.